BankkRoll/repo2pdf/README.md

 ## Example PDF

-[FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) repository was converted into a PDF with 42,998 files and 186,453 pages in under 2 minutes.
+[FreeCodeCamp](https://github.com/freeCodeCamp/freeCodeCamp) repository was converted into a PDF from 42,998 files to 186,453 pages in under 2 minutes.
 This conversion is purely for example and stress testing purposes.
 All content belongs to the original authors at FreeCodeCamp.
 You can view the PDF [here](https://freecodecamppdf.bankkroll.repl.co).
 ![Screenshot 2023-05-24 212226](https://github.com/BankkRoll/Repo-to-PDF/assets/106103625/9ceb176f-37f6-40d9-ab95-080942d2d7c0)